-For over 20 years, under the committed leadership of John Lubbock, Music for Autism has been delivering an annual programme of accessible workshops, delivered in special schools and specifically designed for young people with autism.
+For over 20 years, under the committed leadership of John Lubbock, Music for Autism has provided a programme of accessible workshops delivered in special schools and designed specifically for young people with autism.
 OSJ Music for Autism engages with over 6,000 young people each year, and is offered entirely free of charge to participating schools.

 The important difference is that the students can respond to the music exactly as they wish.
 They can sit up, lie down, move around or stand and stare.
-They can fidget if they wish – and some children use fidgeting as a strategy to help them concentrate (not as an indication of their boredom as is often assumed).
+They can fidget if they wish – and some children use fidgeting as a strategy to help them concentrate, not as an indication of their boredom as is often assumed.
 Nothing is forced; yet, with John Lubbock gently facilitating and encouraging throughout, the interaction between the children, the music and the musicians is very often a deeply moving experience.

 Visits by OSJ musicians mean that young people with autism can have similar access to the experience of live classical music as those of their peers who can meet the behavioural expectations of formal concert attendance.
 For young people with autism, it is these socially constructed behavioural expectations that form the barrier – not the music itself.
 The OSJ musicians’ visits provide a significant model of the way that social justice can be furthered by a combination of professionalism, flexibility and imagination.